-What is the Guidance on Delivering APPEL Experiential Learning Placements?
+What are the Standards for APPEL Experiential Learning Placements?

-You will have learned about the Guidance on delivering APPEL Experiential Learning Placements as part of your APPEL Trainer Training.
+You will have learned about the Standards for APPEL Experiential Learning Placements as part of your APPEL Trainer Training.
 APPEL experiential learning placements are designed to be workplace-based learning experiences, which are overseen by the Schools of Pharmacy "with the underpinning philosophy being that, while on placements, programme participants remain as students."
-The guidance was developed to promote the educational experience of students on placement and to support Training Establishments and Trainers in the delivery of such placements.
-Any staff member involved in supporting your student during the placement should be familiar with the content of the guidance.
-If you have any questions about the guidance, please contact the APPEL Operations Team or a Practice Educator.
+The standards were developed to promote the educational experience of students on placement and to support Training Establishments and Trainers in the delivery of such placements.
+Any staff member involved in supporting your student during the placement should be familiar with the Standards for APPEL Experiential Learning Placements.
+If you have any questions about the standards, please contact the APPEL Operations Team or a Practice Educator.